 Winona Ryder agreed to do this film even before reading the script.
 She stated that she "didn't care if she died in the first scene", she'd do it.
 Ryder claimed that then she could boast about being in an "Alien" movie to her younger brothers.

-(at around 52 mins) When Johner asks Ripley, "So I hear you, like, ran into these things before.
-What did you do?", she replies, "I died."
-Left on the cutting room floor was Johner's remark, "That's not exactly what I was hoping to hear."
+When Johner says to Ripley; "So I hear you, like, ran into these things before.
+What did you do?", Ripley replies, "I died."
+Left on the cutting room floor was Johner's retort; "That's not exactly what I was hoping to hear."

 The $50-60 million budget was significantly lower than the director and writers originally imagined.
 Therefore, sets were toned down in scale and a more claustrophobic shooting approach with a lot of close-ups to characters' faces was taken.